San-Mir/Backend_Dev_Project-3_IndustrialDataMonitoring/README.md

 - IT Fundamentals
 - Basic & Intermediate Python
 - Database Development with PostgreSQL
-- Backend Development with Python & Django
+- Backend Development with Django
 - RESTful API Development
 - Cloud Computing Using AWS